pulumi/pulumi/docs/metadata.md

 Finally, note that a companion namespace, `mu/x` also exists, that offers more cloud-neutral platform abstractions.

+### Dependencies

+We just saw that Service types can refer to other Stacks.
+That is done with a so-called StackRef, which is simply a name that contains multiple parts:

+* An optional protocol (e.g., `https://`).
+* An optional base URL (e.g., `hub.mu.com/`, `github.com/`, etc).
+* A required namespace and/or name part (e.g., `acmecorp/worker`, `aws/s3/bucket`, etc).
+* An optional `@` followed by version number (e.g., `@^1.0.6`, `@6f99088`, `@latest`, etc).

+If protocol and base URL are absent, Mu will default to `https://hub.mu.com/`.
+If the version is omitted, Mu will default to `latest`, which just means "tip"; in other words, the most recent version is used at compile-time.

+For Workspaces containing multiple Stacks, it can be advantageous to omit version information from your Stacks, and instead place them into your `workspace.yaml` file's `dependencies` section.
+For example:

+    dependencies:
+        aws/s3/bucket: ^1.0.6

+This helps to manage version numbers centrally which can be especially convenient when upgrading.
+Any StackRefs missing version information will consult this workspace at compile-time.
+You may even pin an entire namespace this way:

+    dependencies:
+        aws/...: ^1.0.6

+Note that the compiled `Mu.yaml` will always contain pinned versions, so that it stands on its own.

+Please refer to [Mu Dependencies](deps.md) for more details on dependencies and how they are resolved.

 ### Visibility

 At this point, a new concept is introduced: *visibility*.
 Visibility works much like your favorite programming